ovh/public-cloud-examples/databases-analytics/databases/hello-pg-java/README.md

   - if needed build the image:
     - `mvn clean package` to create the jar
     - build the image: `docker build -f src/main/docker/Dockerfile.jvm -t ovhcom/hello-pg-java:1.0.0 .` (⚠️ Change the tag corresponding to the app version you build ⚠️)
-    - after login to your registry, push the image `docker push ovhcom/hello-pg-java:1.0.0`
+    - after login to your registry, push the image `docker push <your-organization>/hello-pg-java:1.0.0`, for example _docker push ovhcom/hello-pg-java:1.0.0_
   - create the namespace `hello-pg-java`: `kubectl create ns hello-pg-java`
   - deploy the Quarkus app: `envsubst < src/main/kubernetes/deploy-app.yml | kubectl apply -n hello-pg-java -f -`, ⚠️ Note the use of `envsubst` to use local environment variable when you run `kubectl apply` command.
 Of course you can (should?) use _configmap_, _secret_, _helm_, _kustomize_,... to manage this kind of data.
   - the app is deployed but there is an error in the Quarkus app: `Could not obtain connection to query metadata: java.sql.SQLException: Acquisition timeout while waiting for new connection`